-13. Take Supplements and/or Medication.
-Mild, situational or seasonal depression may resolve itself with some of the other suggestions here, but many times some kind of physiological assistance will be needed.
+15. Take Supplements and/or Medication.
+Research shows that depression is best beaten by both medical or physiological help (medicine and/or supplements) and psychological help (counseling – to help change thoughts, feelings and behaviors), which are the next two depression-busting tools.
+Mild, situational or seasonal depression may resolve itself with some of the other suggestions here, but many times some kind of chemical or physiological assistance will be needed.
 If the above suggestions haven’t been enough to get you back onto a happy track, then a supplement and/or an antidepressant may be needed to get your brain’s neurochemistry back in balance.
-Often times this physiological step will be needed in order to do the other psychological work necessary for overcoming depression.
+Often times this physiological step will be needed in order to do the other psychological work necessary for retraining your thoughts in order to overcome depression.

-Many people who are hesitant about taking medication will often consider trying some other helpful supplements.
-Check out the naturally occurring compound – SAM-e, or EmpowerPlus Q96 a multi-vitamin for the brain.
-(You can learn more about SAM-e in the book Stop Depression Now by Richard Brown and search for more information on Q96.)
-These two supplements have shown the most success in naturally assisting my clients in the physiological processes to combat depression.
-There are also many other supplements like Omega 3 fatty acids (fish oil) that can help.
+Many people who are hesitant about taking medication will often consider trying other helpful supplements.
+You can check out the naturally occurring compound – SAM-e, or EmpowerPlus Q96, which is a multi-vitamin for the brain.
+(You can learn more about SAM-e in the book Stop Depression Now by Richard Brown and search online for more information on Q96.)
+These two supplements have shown the most success in naturally assisting my clients in the physiological processes needed to combat depression.
+There are also other supplements like Omega 3 fatty acids (fish oil) that can help.

-14. Participate in Counseling or a Support Group.
-The two key steps in overcoming depression are counseling plus addressing the brain chemistry with either supplements or medication as I just mentioned.
+16. Participate in Counseling and / or a Support Group.
+The two most important steps in overcoming depression are counseling plus addressing the brain chemistry with either supplements or medication as I just mentioned.
 Having a nonjudgmental and therapeutically helpful person to talk to is pretty vital in being able to address the underlying experiences and beliefs that fuel depression.

-If you don’t know where to start with all these tools your best first step is to find a good counselor who can help you figure out your next best steps.
+If you don’t know where to start with all these depression-busting tools a good first step is to find a counselor who can help you figure out your next best steps.
 Cognitive Behavior Therapy (CBT) is a common empirically validated approach to addressing depression.
 In addition to CBT, a counselor has many tools and approaches to help with the specific aspects of your struggles as well as the challenges that depression can bring to your relationships.

 Couples or family counseling can also help a spouse or loved ones who are trying to love and support you through your depression and give them some support as well.
 Support groups can be so helpful in decreasing your feelings of loneliness and isolation by sharing your journey with others having similar challenges.
 You are not alone.
 You’ll probably want to start with a counselor, though, before a support group to get the more specific and personal direction you’ll need in the beginning.

 One of the most comprehensive resources for finding a good counselor (or a support group) in your area is to search PsychologyToday.com.
-You can specify all the specific characteristics you would like (i.e. gender of the therapist, counseling issue, therapeutic approach, insurances taken, etc.)
+You can specify all the specific characteristics you would like in a therapist (i.e. gender, counseling issue, therapeutic approach, religious preferences, insurances taken, etc.)

-15. Turn to God.
+17. Partner with God.
 This is the most important step in this whole process and should technically be the first step, but many people overlook the practical need to turn to our Savior, Jesus Christ, and submit our lives and our challenges to Him.
+We can literally partner with God who is then able to help us in ways we are not able to help ourselves.
 Those who have actively worked the “12 Steps” of addiction recovery know that some challenges are simply out of our human reach.

-When we turn our lives and our will over to God and humbly trust in Him, His will and His timing—even when things aren’t happening the way we think they should—we are able to access His mighty enabling power.
-Confidence and faith in Him to do for us what we cannot do for ourselves according to His will allows us to endure better, longer or overcome the challenge when we couldn’t have done so on our own.
+When we turn our lives and our will over to God and humbly trust in Him, His will and His timing—even when things aren’t happening the way we think they should—we are able to access His mighty enabling and strengthening power.
+Confidence and faith in Him to do for us what we cannot do for ourselves according to His will allows us to endure better, endure longer or overcome our challenges when we couldn’t have done so on our own.